shkml/shkml/README.md

 ### Hi there 👋, Welcome to Komal's GitHub page.

-I am a recent graduate in Computer Science from University College Dublin and looking for a full time opportunity as Software Engineer. 👩‍💻
+I am a recent graduate in Computer Science from University College Dublin and looking for a full time opportunity as Software Engineer in Ireland(Willing to relocate to other EU country as well). 👩‍💻

 I am proficent in Programming languages such as Python and Java.

-I have previous work experience as Test Engineer at Accenture in India.
+I have 3+ years of work experience as Test Engineer at Accenture in India.

 You could reach me at https://www.linkedin.com/in/komalsharma27/ if you have any questions.